Anirban166/GRE-words/README.md

 A list of GRE words I prepared based on some criteria to remember:

 1) Characteristics:
-- Courageous: Mettlesome, Plucky, Intrepid (fearless), Audacious (bold, taking risks)
+- Courageous: Mettlesome, Plucky, Intrepid (fearless, opp. pusillanimous), Audacious (bold, taking risks)
 - Shy: Timorous, Diffident (modest due to lack of self-confidence), Bashful (reluctant to draw attention to oneself) (Reticent fits a reserved person)
 - Talkative: Garrulous, Loquacious, Verbose (Gregariousness fits a talkative person)
 - Laconic: Crisp, Terse, Succinct, Brief/Concise with use of words while expressing oneself (might be reticent, bit secretive but not completely taciturn/quiet)